700 series Bullet Train

 Current Operations & Future Prospects

-JR West has eight-car units, using them mainly for Kodama on Sanyo Shinkansen.
-The stopping services on the area are mostly served by the 700 series.
-The company has not yet indicated any replacement plan, but newspapers reported in 2023 that the 700 series would retire before withdrawal of the 500 series.
+JR West has eight-car units, using them mainly for Kodama on San-yo Shinkansen.
+The stopping services in the area are mostly served by the 700 series.
+All remaining units are due to be replaced with shortened-N700 series by financial year 2027.

 Photo